 - While noodles soak, toss chicken with some salt and pepper.

 - Return wok to medium-high heat.
-Add 1 Tbsp oil and then broccoli.
+Add 1 tablespoon oil and then broccoli.
 Saute broccoli until it turns bright green and then continue cooking until broccoli is tender (if using frozen broccoli, just saute it until it's heated through and the excess water cooks off).

 - Add sauce to the pan and toss to coat broccoli.
 Continue cooking until sauce reduces slightly, 1 to 2 minutes.